History of underwater diving: Open diving dress

 In 1405, Konrad Kyeser described a diving dress made of a leather jacket and metal helmet with two glass windows.
 The jacket and helmet were lined by sponge to "retain the air" and a leather pipe was connected to a bag of air.
 A diving suit design was illustrated in a book by Vegetius in 1511.
 Borelli designed diving equipment that consisted of a metal helmet, a pipe to "regenerate" air, a leather suit, and a means of controlling the diver's buoyancy.
 In 1690, Thames Divers, a short-lived London diving company, gave public demonstrations of a Vegetius type shallow water diving dress.
 Karl Heinrich Klingert designed a full diving dress in 1797.
 This design consisted of a large metal helmet and a similarly large metal belt connected by a leather jacket and pants.
 This apparatus was successfully demonstrated in the river Oder, but was handicapped by not having a reliable air supply system.

 In 1800, Peter Kreeft presented his diving apparatus to the Swedish king, and used it successfully.

 In 1819, Augustus Siebe invented an open diving suit which only covered the top portion of the body.
 The suit included a metal helmet which was riveted to a waterproof jacket that ended below the diver's waist.
 The suit worked like a diving bell—air pumped into the suit escaped at the bottom edge.
 The diver was extremely limited in range of motion and had to move about in a more or less upright position.
-It wasn't until 1837 that Siebe changed the design to a closed system with only the hands left out of the suit with an air-tight encasing around the wrists.
+It wasn't until 1837 that Siebe changed the design to a closed system with only the hands left out of the suit with air-tight seals around the wrists.

 The first widely successful diving helmets were produced by the brothers Charles and John Deane in the 1820s.
 Inspired by a fire accident he witnessed in a stable in England, he designed and patented a "Smoke Helmet" to be used by firemen in smoke-filled areas in 1823.
 The apparatus comprised a copper helmet with an attached flexible collar and garment.
-A long leather hose attached to the rear of the helmet was to be used to supply air - the original concept being that it would be pumped using a double bellows.
+A long leather hose attached to the rear of the helmet was to be used to supply air – the original concept being that it would be pumped using a double bellows.
 A short pipe allowed excess air to escape.
 The garment was constructed from leather or airtight cloth, secured by straps.

 The brothers had insufficient funds to build the equipment themselves so they sold the patent to their employer Edward Barnard.
 It was not until 1827 that the first smoke helmets were built by German-born British engineer Augustus Siebe.
 In 1828 they decided to find another application for their device and converted it into a diving helmet.
 They marketed the helmet with a loosely attached "diving suit" so that a diver could perform salvage work but only in a full vertical position, otherwise water entered the suit.